yashbonde/yashbonde.github.io/README.md

-## Yash Bonde Website
+# Yash Bonde Website

-This is the source for my personal website.
-All the documents are available here and I intend to make this as my personal portfolio for the coming year 2019!
-The website is hosted [here](https://www.yashbonde.github.io)
+The website is hosted [site](https://www.yashbonde.github.io)

+There is a python file called `md2html.py` that converts markdown file to blog HTML and I use this for creating the blogs.